-Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are no previously recorded archaeological sites within a 0.5-mile (mi) radius of the project location.
-No archaeological evaluations and two (2) Section 106 studies have been conducted within the 0.5-mi review radius with no cultural resources found.
+Existing information on previously identified historic properties and archaeological sites has been reviewed to determine if any such properties are located within the APE of this undertaking.
+The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61), who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there is one reported archaeological site within a half-mile (mi) radius of the project location (indigenous site JD-06, approximately 1200 feet (ft; 370 meters [m] to the southeast).
+No specific information was available for this resource.
+Other cultural studies are described in the architectural section, below.